AG1 Review: Does it live up to the hype?

 • 2g protein

 AG1 greens powder is free from gluten, dairy, corn, eggs, peanuts, and lactose.
-It also contains no GMOs, herbicides, pesticides, artificial colors, flavors, preservatives, or sweeteners.
+It also does not contain any GMOs, herbicides, pesticides, artificial colors, flavors, preservatives, or sweeteners.
 And, for those on certain diets, AG1 is vegetarian, vegan, paleo, and keto-friendly.

 Athletic Greens company standing